How to Get Into Brown PLME (Sample Essays Included)

 Tuition for PLME undergraduate students is the same as it is for other Brown undergrads.
 Similarly, all medical students face the same tuition, including those who gained entrance via PLME.

 Brown has need-blind undergraduate admissions and is committed to meeting 100 percent of demonstrated financial need without student loans.
-Accepted students whose families earn less than $60,000 per year and have assets under $100,000 can expect to have all of their tuition covered through a combination of scholarships and grants for the duration of their undergraduate years.
+Accepted students whose families earn less than $60,000 per year with typical assets can expect to have all of their tuition covered through a combination of scholarships and grants for the duration of their undergraduate years.

 Alpert Medical School has its own financial aid process and works closely with students to secure funding according to each student’s need through a combination of institutional and external sources.
 50 percent of Alpert aid recipients receive institutional scholarships; in 2018–2019, the average award was $33,730.
 Your child may also receive medical school financial aid in the form of loans and part-time employment.